Summer Getaway to Southern Illinois

 Murphysboro and the college town of Carbondale anchor the western swath of Shawnee National Forest.
 Base your trip here if you want more to do (and eat!) between outdoor excursions.

 Sustainability is more than a schtick at Makanda Inn and Cottages, next to Giant City State Park.
 Book an earthen-roof cottage in a hillside or a bed-and-breakfast room.

 In Anna, Davie School Inn has transformed elementary school classrooms into huge suites with comfy beds, blackboards and mod touches updated over the past two years.

 Thrill-seekers shove off a platform at Shawnee Bluffs Canopy Tour to fly across a lush valley at 40-plus mph.
 The full tour hits eight ziplines and three suspension bridges.

 Families, backpackers and even horseback riders explore Giant City State Park.
 The popular 1-mile Giant City Nature Trail weaves along mossy sandstone tunnels and crevices.
 Hikers can also pitch a tent midway through the 12-mile Red Cedar Trail.
 Stop in the lodge to rent a cabin or snag a hot meal.

-Eat On a gravel road 12 miles outside Murphysboro, Scratch Brewing gets national buzz for making beer with foraged sweet clover, spicebush or sap (in lieu of water).
+On a gravel road 12 miles outside Murphysboro, Scratch Brewing gets national buzz for making beer with foraged sweet clover, spicebush or sap (in lieu of water).
 "We try to add a distinct regional botanical to each beer," says Kris Pirmann, staff beer farmer.
-Open Thursday–Sunday, Scratch fires up a pizza oven on weekends.

 Craving fluffy Dutch baby pancakes topped with lemon curd and blueberry compote?
 Head for The Iron Whisk Bistro and Bar in a reclaimed auto garage in Cobden just north of Anna.